riplaboratory/Kanaloa/README.md

 All directories shall start with a capital letter.
 If the directory name has multiple words, capitalize the first letter of subsequent words; you may use underscores `_` when necessary, but do so sparingly.
 No spaces in directory names.
 Example: `SampleDirectory`.

 ### 2.2.
 File naming convention
-There are two types of files: those that require manual version control, and those that do not.
-Github autmatically handles version control; however, there is still value in manually archiving dated versions of files when major milestons are reached (particularlly when working in the field with limited internet access).
-Examples of files that require manual version control include: code, notes, work in progress, etc.  You will need to use your judgement when deciding which files need manual version control.

  - **For files requiring manual version control**, the filenames shall start with the date that file was originally created.
 This is in the format `YYYYMMDD_name`.  `name` must start with a lowercase letter.
 If `name` has multiple words, capitalize the first letter of subsequent words; you may use underscores `_` when necessary, but try to avoid doing this.
 No spaces in filenames.
 Example: `20180101_sampleFilename.extension`.
+Examples of files that require manual version control include: code, notes, work in progress, etc.  You will need to use your judgement when deciding which files need manual version control.
  - **For files that do not require manual version control**, follow the same naming convention as above, omitting the date.
 Example: `sampleFilename.extension`.

 **Exceptions**: